 Grants of Moyne, Co Tipperary, Ireland

 As discussed earlier in the Grants of Tipperary section, we can be fairly certain that this family came from Ballynabouly, Co Kilkenny in about 1665, following the Cromwellian confiscations.
+This tree is an attempt to follow the family at Moyne and the surrounding area, a lot of this is cojnecture using the parish and family records.
+The more information I am given from people, the closer to the truth we can get.

 The 1665/66 and 1666/67 Hearthmoney Rolls give their first recording here:-